Voltaic314/Wordle_Seeker/README.md

 Projects made by Logan Maupin aka Voltaic

+This is a program made by Logan Maupin aka Voltaic (on github & socials).
+I'm a computer science student at the University of Arizona Online.
+My goal with this project is to make word games like Lingo and Wordle a bit easier by suggesting all possible words the target word may be.

+Some sources of error in this code:
-rare but possible instances where the target word you are meant to find may not even appear in the program's suggestions or alternatively the program might suggest a word that the other game / app might say isn't a real word.
+This code uses a dictionary text file that I acquired through a different github repository -- link here ---> https://github.com/dwyl/english-words/ <---- and it's dictionary may not perfectly match up with dictionaries used in other online word games / apps like Wordle, Lingo, 5 letter hangman games, and so on.
+So there may be  rare but possible instances where the target word you are meant to find may not even appear in the program's suggestions or alternatively the program might suggest a word that the other game / app might say isn't a real word.
 Keep that in mind when using it.
 (Also it seems like Wordle has a much smaller dictionary and priorities words that are more common than otherwise, so also keep that in mind when playing).

 ##################################################################